labtroll/labtroll.github.io/README.md

 **Designed for use with these HP/Agilent/Keysight 34970A, 34972A, DAQ970A and DAQ973A modules:**
 - **DAQM900A, DAQM901A, DAQM902A, 34901A, 34902A** – 20/16 channel multiplexer
   - *All channels available on breakout board*
-  - *Includes external TC Cold Junction Compensation (5kΩ thermistor)*
+  - *Includes external TC Cold Junction Compensation (5kΩ NTC thermistor)*
 - **DAQM907A, 34907A** – Multifunction Module
   - *All channels available on breakout board*
 - **DAQM902A, 34902A** – 20-Channel Actuator/General Purpose Switch